folkzb/magalu/mgc/cli/RUNNING.md

 # Running the CLI

-First download or build the `mgc` cli.
+First download or build the `mgc` CLI.
 For more details on the build process see [DEVELOPMENT.md](./DEVELOPMENT.md)

+## Autocomplete

+The following autocompletion scripts are provided, please copy these files to your system (`/usr`, `/usr/local` or some user-local folder):

+- Fish: `share/fish/vendor_completions.d/mgc`
+- Bash: `share/bash-completion/completions/mgc`
+- Zsh: `share/zsh/site-functions/mgc`

+> **NOTE:**
+> Make sure that the `mgc` CLI is reachable via your `PATH` environment variable.
+It
+> should be called as `mgc` instead of `./mgc` when using it.

+You can then autocomplete commands by using tab completion.

 ## Flag usage guidelines